Sparkling waters hide some lasting harm from 2010 oil spill

 The oil turned tall marsh grass as black as cinders and sank into the muck across Louisiana's coastal marshes, a nursery for an array of birds and fish.

 “Once all the roots and so on disintegrate, the whole marsh surface, all the soil, is lost.
-Given the fact that there is rapid sea-level rise and the land is sinking, it’s almost impossible to recover,” said marine scientist Boesch.
+Given the fact that there is rapid sea-level rise and the land is sinking, it’s almost impossible to recover,” said University of Maryland marine scientist Donald Boesch.
 Oiled marsh shorelines that weren't lost immediately were more likely to wash away later.

 GoMRI surveys found birds, snails and crabs back at pre-spill densities, Wilson said.